 Karen Dauncey

-She is the founder and creator of The SEO School an online SEO Course to help teach business owners how to do their own SEO.
-She regularly delivers educational programs for both Local, State and Federal Government and was an advisor for the ASBAS Digital Solutions Program.
-Karen’s passion and commitment to help small business owners get found online is the driving force behind her online school, making SEO advice accessible to all with free resources and online courses.
+Karen is also the creator of The SEO School, an online SEO course designed to teach business owners how to take control of their own SEO.
+She regularly delivers educational programs for Local, State and Federal Government and was an advisor for the ASBAS Digital Solutions Program.
+Her passion for making SEO accessible drives everything she does, from free resources to hands-on training.